-Through her outpatient work experience, Michelle is also interested in Obsessive Compulsive Disorder, Anxiety Disorders, Body Image and Mild Eating Disorders.
+Through her outpatient work experience, Michelle is interested in Anxiety Disorders and self-esteem work.
 Michelle is a high calibre and compassionate professional and she is wonderful at being able to see the complexities of a clinical presentation and bring her therapeutic work down to a manageable and structured approach.

 Sophie Antognelli (M Psych (Clinical), B Psych (Hons – First Class) is passionate about working alongside individuals and families to live more full lives, overcoming difficulties they may face.

 Having completed her Masters in Clinical Psychology, Sophie has skills in performing diagnostic assessments and treatment across a wide range of issues across the lifespan including anxiety disorders, depressive disorders, psychotic disorders and perfectionism.

 Sophie’s interests are in child and adolescent mental health are emotion regulation issues and anxiety.
 Her experience working at Rivendell Child and Adolescent Unit at Concord Hospital, being an Applied Behaviour Analysis (ABA) Therapist (working with children with special needs) and postgraduate training has equipped her with the ability to connect with children and their families.